 Danny's comfortable cell makes him a target of envy and greed among his fellow prisoners; he has to keep pulling strings and taxing his connections in order to avoid getting killed by the other inmates.

 Since most people in society knows that their prisons ain't so bad afterall, most of them quickly take advantage of it and crime rates rises up in record numbers, causing civil unrest and great levels of fear to grow within society.
 The civilian population's trust for the judicial system drops dead and most of them begun to arm themselves before anytime they walk out of the door.

 Danny's connection keep him in comfort/protect him nonetheless, because if anything ever happens to him, someone else on the outside will make them pay dearly for it.

 Despite the free benefits, being in isolation and without any true freedom is still an incredibly debilitating thing, and thus, people still want to stay out of prison.

-Played For Laughs: Danny's special accomdations is pretty much his ability to buy as much luxury goods from the local jail store, he doesn't have get any luxury from his previous life as a criminal.
+Played For Laughs: Danny's special accommodations is pretty much his ability to buy as much luxury goods from the local jail store, he doesn't have get any luxury from his previous life as a criminal.
 So while the other convict only get their three meals, Danny can have his three meals and an ice cream sundae courtesy of the store.

-Played For Drama: Danny's special accomodations reveal the fundamental injustice in the system, and he actually does a better job of running his criminal empire from within the cell than he did outside since the protagonists believe him to be safely imprisoned.
+Played For Drama: Danny's special accommodations reveal the fundamental injustice in the system, and he actually does a better job of running his criminal empire from within the cell than he did outside since the protagonists believe him to be safely imprisoned.